silnrsi/font-lisu-bosa/README.txt

 need some way of entering Unicode text into your document.

 Keyboarding:
-Lisu New does not include any keyboarding helps or utilities.
+Bosa Lisu does not include any keyboarding helps or utilities.
 If you cannot use the built-in keyboards of the operating system, you should install the appropriate keyboard and input method for the characters of the language you wish to use.
 You will need to install the appropriate keyboard and